TrsNium/digdag-worker-crd/README.md

 ```

 ## Deteil
-`HorizontalDigdagWorkerAutoscaler` looks at the postgresql task queue used by the digdag worker and adjusts the digdag worker's replicas.
+`HorizontalDigdagWorkerAutoscaler` looks at the postgresql task queue used by the Digdag worker and adjusts the Digdag worker's replicas.

-If the task queue is empty, set replicas of digdag worker to 1.
+If the task queue is empty, set replicas of Digdag worker to 1.
-Increase the replicas of the digdag worker under the following conditions.
+Increase the replicas of the Digdag worker under the following conditions.
-`TotalQueudTask - digdagMaxTaskThreads * DigdagWorker Replicas > 0`
+`TotalQueudTask - DigdagMaxTaskThreads * DigdagWorker Replicas > 0`

+Also Digdag worker scale-in will not be done emptying the task queue.